jwikman/nab-al-tools/CODING_GUIDELINES.md

 ## Strings

+_\* Prettier enforces how strings should be declared.
+Listen to prettier._

 - Use double quotes for strings.
-- When you can't use single quotes, try using back ticks (`).
+- When you can't use double quotes, try using single quotes
+- Back ticks (`) should only be when needed e.g multi line strings, string interpolation.

 ## Diagnostic Messages